myrmlbst/github-license-checker/README.md

 Feel free to fork this repository to build on top of it or use it for your own purposes.
 For more information, see the ```LICENSE``` file.

-## Installation
+## Installations
-You may clone this repository and run the following commands in your terminal to install the necessary dependencies and start the development server:
+You may clone this repository and run the provided commands in your terminal to install the necessary dependencies and start the development server.
+First off, fork or clone this repo and install the dependencies:
 1. ```git clone https://github.com/myrmlbst/github-license-checker.git```
 2. ```cd github-license-checker```
 3. ```npm install -D vite```

+Then finally, run the project:
+4. ```npm run dev```
+5. Copy and paste the URL provided in your terminal into your browser to view the project

 ### React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.